 - Unified data storage with centralized log aggregation

-Log Management Challenges
+Challenges of Log Management

-The massive amount of data, numerous sources, and connected devices challenge the IT operations to execute seamlessly.
+The massive amount of data, numerous sources, and connected devices challenge IT operations to execute seamlessly.
 On top of that, the migration to the cloud and increased complexity in the architectures add to the complications.
 Here are the common challenges organizations face while approaching Log Management solutions.

-- Standardization: The log files are helpful for IT professionals and security administrators to effectively analyze the log data and produce insights to make critical business decisions.
+Standardization: The log files are helpful for IT professionals and security administrators to effectively analyze the log data and produce insights to make critical business decisions.
 And this makes it essential, as all the data needs to be in the same format.

-- Bandwidth: Indexing within the log files can be expensive and cause latency between the incoming data and producing information and search results.
+Bandwidth: Indexing within the log files can be expensive and cause latency between the incoming data and producing information and search results.
 Latency causes a dependency on whether the log management system has indexed the data.

-- Burden: Log management solution does save a lot of time.
+Burden: Log management solution does save a lot of time.
 However, the digital log management solution helps automate a few activities and alleviates the strain on IT professionals.

 Challenges come with solutions and strategies to tackle them.
 Here are some key considerations IT professionals should keep an eye on while adopting any log management solution.